How to Avoid Eco Guilt

 woman putting flower in vase by sink - sustainability guilt

 I’m not big on feeling guilty.
 That’s a loaded statement, I know, but in general, I try to learn from mistakes and be confident in what I do.
 But once you start down the path of sustainable living, man the guilt can get overwhelming.
 It did for me.
-It’s taken some time – and I’m not perfect – but I think I’ve mostly figured out how to avoid sustainability guilt!
+It’s taken some time – and I’m not perfect – but I think I’ve mostly figured out how to avoid eco guilt!

 red pincushions in vase - sustainability guilt

-What is Sustainability Guilt?
+What is Eco Guilt?

 When you first get the bug to live more sustainably, it’s exciting; it’s motivating.
 So you keep learning and researching…and learning and researching…and then all the sudden you look around and all you see are the ways you, your family, and the world aren’t living sustainably.